 Hanging Fabric Rolls

 Install a hanging rod to drape fabric rolls, making it easy to access and keep them crease-free.
-This setup has added a boutique feel to my craft room.
+This setup has added a boutique feel to my craft room while doubling as functional craft room wall decor.

 Magnetic Tin Storage